Chapel music

 Further benefits include:

-- A stipend of ÂŁ500 per annum
+- a stipend of £500 per annum

-- Fully-funded organ, conducting and singing lessons
+- fully-funded organ, conducting and singing lessons

-- The opportunity to help shape the musical life of the Chapel
+- the opportunity to help shape the musical life of the Chapel

 -